*Updated November 2018. This post contains affiliate links.*

 When the Usual Tactics Don’t Work

-As usual, I did thorough research cross-referencing reviews on blogs, and tried the jacket on a million times in person.
 Normally, I would have stalked the jacket like crazy until it went on sale.
 The problem?
 The style I wanted, the Victoria, was such a popular-selling item, and much to my dismay, it NEVER went on sale.
 Trust me, I waited.
 I was going to have to pay the retail price of $595.
 Plus tax, because I live in New York City.

 Most people would either:

 Settle for a cheaper option with fewer features

 Buy the jacket full price

 But I knew by waiting for the right time, and taking advantage of promo codes and cash back bonuses, I’d be able to save money.
 I saved 20% off with a Saks Friends and Family sale, and earned 20 points per dollar in Discover credit card cash back rewards.
 With tax, the total was $647.81, but with discounts I paid $432.81.

 I saved a total of $215 on a purchase I was going to make anyway.